-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-510 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-510 was succeeded by the Olympus E-520, while the M100 was followed by the Canon M200.
+Both the M100 and the E-510 have been discontinued, but can regularly be found used on eBay.
+The E-510 was replaced by the Olympus E-520, while the M100 was followed by the Canon M200.
 Further information on the features and operation of the M100 and E-510 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Olympus E-510 Manual.

 So how do things add up?
 Is the Canon M100 better than the Olympus E-510 or vice versa?
 The listing below highlights the relative strengths of the two models.